launchdarkly/api-client-dotnet/docs/UserSettingsApi.md

 <a name="patchexpiringusertargetsforflags"></a>
 # **PatchExpiringUserTargetsForFlags**
-> UserTargetingExpirationOnFlagsForUser PatchExpiringUserTargetsForFlags (string projectKey, string environmentKey, string userKey, PatchComment patchComment)
+> UserTargetingExpirationOnFlagsForUser PatchExpiringUserTargetsForFlags (string projectKey, string environmentKey, string userKey, Object semanticPatchWithComment)

 Update, add, or delete expiring user targets for a single user on all flags